Celebrate the 50th anniversary of the Wilderness Act! Alaska refuges contain more than 18 million acres of these spectacular lands.

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Items of Note

-This summer at the refuge's most popular fishing spot, Ugashik Narrows, two Friends of Alaska National Wildlife Refuges volunteers collected information about visitor use.
-Learn more about what these discovered about the sport fishing and guiding in the area.Ugashik Narrows Visitor Survey Presentation
+In the summer and early fall of 2013, at the refuge's most popular fishing spot, Ugashik Narrows, two Friends of Alaska National Wildlife Refuges volunteers collected information about visitor use.
+Learn more about what they discovered about sport fishing and guiding in the area.Ugashik Narrows Visitor Survey Presentation

 Many of the salmon from the world’s most valuable sockeye salmon fishery (Bristol Bay) spawn in the streams that originate on Refuge lands.